-You must determine what life style you desire to determine what type of aircraft to buy.
+You must determine what life style you desire in order to determine what type of aircraft to buy.
 But an example which is most popular would be the airport to airport model with an enclosed cockpit and modern Rotax engine.
 The other extreme would be taking off on a sandy beach of rough terrain where you would want a tail wheel with fat tundra tires where drag does not matter because you do not want to go fast or far.

-How much does a airplane LSA cost?
+How much does an airplane LSA cost?

-For a NEW two place Light Sport Aircraft anywhere between $60,000 for basic no options to $180,000 for the top of the line fully loaded.
+For a NEW two-place, Light Sport Aircraft anywhere between $60,000 for basic no options to $180,000 for the top of the line fully loaded.
 Fully loaded adds options such as a radio/com system, ballistic safety parachute system, more powerful/reliable engine, transponder, enclosed body, hydraulic disk brakes, lights, upgraded tires, etc… Most of these options have lower and higher cost alternatives all add to the large price variation.

-Used two place airplane LSA that are flyable and considered safe can range from $30,000 to $150,000 all depending on age, condition and options.
+Used two-place airplane LSA that are flyable and considered safe can range from $30,000 to $150,000 all depending on age, condition and options.